grantjenks/django-modelqueue/README.rst

 ModelQueue: Task Queue Based on Django Models
 =============================================

-`ModelQueue`_ is an Apache2 licenced task queue based on Django models.
+`ModelQueue`_ is an Apache2 licensed task queue based on Django models.

 .. warning::